lingui/js-lingui/docs/tutorials/react.rst

       {isOpen && <Modal />}
    </Trans>

-Everytime in doubt, first imagine how the final message should look like.
+Everytime you're in doubt, imagine how the final message should look like.

 Message ID
 ==========

-At this point it's good to explain what's message ID and how to set it manually.
+At this point we're going to explain what message ID is and how to set it manually.

-Translators work with so called *message catalogs*.
-No matter which format we use (gettext, xliff, json), it's essentially just a mapping of message ID to translation.
+Translators work with the *message catalogs*.
+No matter what format we use (gettext, xliff, json), it's just mapping of message ID to the translation.

 Here's an example of simple message catalog in **Czech** language: